 6. The Management Working Group met on 18 January 2024 and recommended that the option of a Standing Committee decision is favoured.

-Annex 1
+[Annex 1

 Draft resolution on the process for recruiting a new Secretary General

-1. ACKNOWLEDGING that the selection of a new Secretary General of the Convention on Wetlands is one of the Standing Committee’s responsibilities; and
+1. ACKNOWLEDGING that the selection of a new Secretary General of the Convention on Wetlands is one of the Standing Committee’s responsibilities [and that the process for the selection of a new Secretary General must be inclusive and transparent]; and

-2. RECOGNIZING that the task is to hire the best qualified person for the job, regardless of gender, age, nationality or corresponding Convention regionality;
+2. RECOGNIZING that the task is to hire the best qualified person for the job,

+[2bis.
+Recognizing the need to promote gender and equitable regional representation at different steps in the selection process;]

 THE CONFERENCE OF THE CONTRACTING PARTIES

+[Current Secretary Generals’ efforts are reviewed through X process at X time during their first term to determine if they are eligible for renewal for the maximum term length as Secretary General.

+If the current SG receives reviews of exemplary performance, they are able to be renewed through the approval of the Standing Committee.

+If not, the following process is considered:]

 3.

 DECIDES to start the recruitment process as soon as possible after the Chair of the Standing Committee has communicated that the Secretary General is ending his/her employment;

 4. DECIDES that the process will take place virtually and using English as its working language, and should be completed such that a decision regarding the candidate recommended by the Recruitment Committee can be made by the Standing Committee at an ordinary or extraordinary meeting, and that thereafter, the final part of the recruitment (terms of contract, etc.) will proceed;

-5. DECIDES that the Recruitment Committee is to be formed by up to two Contracting Parties representing each regional group under the Convention, preferably members of the Management Working Group, including the host of the next Conference of the Contracting Parties;
+5. DECIDES that the Recruitment Committee is to be formed by up to two Contracting Parties representing each regional group under the Convention, [preferably members of the Management Working Group and/or Standing Committee], including the host of the next Conference of the Contracting Parties;

 6. DECIDES that the Recruitment Committee will be chaired by the Chair of the Standing Committee, and that the Vice-Chair of the Standing Committee will act as vice-chair for the Recruitment Committee;